2.5 - Identification of transition risks and opportunities

 What are the risks and opportunities for the organisation?

-The low-carbon transition of our society and global warming are both sources of risks and opportunities for organisations.
-It is therefore necessary to integrate these notions into low-carbon transition strategies.
-For example, GHG emissions are both a risk (energy dependence, strong impact of new carbon taxes, vulnerability to regulatory changes, legal and reputational risk) and an opportunity (better business resilience, increased investments in lower-emission and more efficient solutions, a sectoral leadership position in terms of innovation, reputation gains following the implementation of reduction actions, etc.).
+The low-carbon transition of our society and global warming are both a source of risks and opportunities for organisations.
+It is therefore necessary to integrate these concepts into low-carbon transition strategies.
+For example, GHG emissions are both a risk (energy dependence, strong impact of new carbon taxes, vulnerability to regulatory changes, legal and reputational risk) and an opportunity (improved business resilience, increased investment in less-emissive and more efficient solutions, leadership position of a sector in terms of innovation, reputation gain following implementation of reduction actions, etc.).

-The risks and the opportunities related to climate change have been categorised and must ultimately be subject to analysis by the organisation.
-The requirements for this analysis vary according to the maturity level of the organisation.
+The risks and the opportunities related to climate change have been categorised and must ultimately be the subject of an analysis by the organisation.
+The requirements regarding this analysis vary according to the (Advanced level) covers the majority of CSRD ESRS E1.
+Bilan Carbone® results are usable within these initiatives. of the organisation.

 Climate-related risks are subdivided into two main categories:

-• The transition risks, which are directly linked to the change in climate and the consequences caused by it
+The transition risks, which are directly linked to the modification of the climate and the consequences resulting from it

-It is important not to lose sight of the fact that even if taking risks into account and adapting to them can be difficult and costly for the organisation, not acting could prove disastrous for it.
+It is important not to lose sight of the fact that although taking account of risks and adapting to them may be difficult and costly for the organisation, not acting could prove disastrous for it.

 Transition risks